CalestialAshley35/WinPkg/README.md

 WinPkg provides a simple and intuitive CLI for managing packages.
 Below are the available commands and their usage:

 ### 1. Install a Package
 To install a package, use the `install` command followed by the package name.
-You can optionally specify a version or a package manager flag.
+You can optionally specify a version or a package manager flag and also importing from github.

 ```bash
 winpkg> install <package_name> [version] [flag]